Activists demanding Pai Dao Din's release accused of contempt of courtSubmitted by editor2 on Fri, 17/03/2017 - 08:02

 The summons from the Director of the Administrative Office of Khon Kaen Provincial Court accuses them of contempt of court for gathering in front of the court on 10 February 2017 to demand the release of Jatuphat ‘Pai’ Boonpattararaksa, a law student and key member of the New Democracy Movement (NDM).

-The activists accused are: Juthamas Srihattapadungkit, Payu Boonsophon, and Chatmongkhon Chanchiawchan, three law students of Khon Kaen University who are members of the Dao Din group, and Narongrit Upachan, a political science student from the same university and a member of the NGC.
+The activists accused are: Payu Boonsophon, and Chatmongkhon Chanchiawchan, 2 law students of Khon Kaen University who are members of the Dao Din group; Narongrit Upachan, a political science student from the same university and a member of the NGC, and a female activist who wish to conceal her identity.

 The court has ordered the activists to appear in court to hear charges against them on 24 April 2017.